 10.17 The Transport Strategy is set out in the Local Transport Plan (LTP) produced by the Leicestershire County Council.
-The current LTP runs until 2005/6 and the next LTP is currently being prepared for submission to Government in July 2005
+The current LTP runs until 2010/11.

 - 10.18 The plan sets out the main proposals for achieving an integrated transport system to tackle the adverse impacts of traffic growth.
 It also seeks to make it easier for people to get to jobs, colleges and shops and other places which can be particularly difficult to reach without a car or with some form of disability.
 The intention is to encourage greater use of public transport, walking and cycling by making these more attractive.
 Another key aim is to reduce road casualties. - 10.19 The future focus for bus service development in this area is likely to include - Further development of rural services to meet access needs cost effectively - Enhancing town services in Ashby and Coalville to provide access and offer an attractive alternative to the car - Further development of inter-urban services, with improved interchange to give greater opportunity for journeys further afield using the public transport network - 10.20 Taxis and private hire vehicles provide a useful role in transporting people particularly at times when bus services are not well provided.
 In conjunction with the County Council, taxi ranks have been provided in Market Street, Ashby de la Zouch and in parts of Coalville.
-Two key areas where such provision is required to meet late night demand for transport
+Two key areas where such provision is required to meet late night demand for transport. - 10.21 Following consultation the Licensing Authority will pursue as an aim, the provision of taxi rank supervisors as a means of facilitating the effective use of taxi ranks in town centres.

-11 Duplication
+11. Duplication

-- 11.1 The Authority will avoid duplication with other regulatory regimes (eg Health and Safety at Work Act) insofar as attaching conditions to premises' licences and club premises certificates. - 11.2 Conditions will only be attached where they are "necessary" for the promotion of the licensing objectives.
+- 11.1 The Authority will avoid duplication with other regulatory regimes (e.g. Health and Safety at Work Act) insofar as attaching conditions to premises' licences and club premises certificates. - 11.2 Conditions will only be attached where they are "necessary" for the promotion of the licensing objectives.
 If matters are already provided for in other legislation they cannot be considered necessary in the context of licensing law. - 11.3 Accordingly, operators of licensed premises will have to comply with other legislation dealing with, for example, planning, environmental health, fire safety and building control.

-12 Standardised Conditions
+12. Standardised Conditions

-12.1 The Licensing Authority will only attach to premises licences and club premises certificates those conditions that are tailored to the individual style and characteristics of the premises and the events concerned and where they are necessary for the achievement of one or more of the four licensing objectives.

-- 12.2 However to aid administration, attached to this statement at Appendix # are pools of conditions from which the authority may draw appropriate and proportionate conditions to cover particular circumstances.
+- 12.1 The Licensing Authority will only attach to premises licences and club premises certificates those conditions that are tailored to the individual style and characteristics of the premises and the events concerned and where they are necessary for the achievement of one or more of the four licensing objectives. - However to aid administration, Annex D of the statutory guidance contains a pool of conditions from which the authority may draw appropriate and proportionate conditions to cover particular circumstances.
 This is not intended to be an exhaustive list and other specific conditions may be appropriate. - 12.3 A number of conditions are mandatory and are required to be applied to licences.
 These relate to the requirement for a designated premises supervisor where alcohol is to be sold, preventing under age admission to age restricted films and the requirement that door supervisors are registered with the Security Industry Authority.
 These are set out in Sections 19, 20 and 21 of the Licensing Act 2003.

-13 Personal Licences
+13. Personal Licences